What is a syndrome?

-Almost half of all children with epilepsy with myoclonic absences have some degree of learning difficulty before the start of their seizures.
-Of the remainder, a further half will develop learning difficulties and behavioral problems after their seizures start.
+Other seizure types such as tonic-clonic, drop attacks and typical absence seizures can happen in about two-thirds of children.
+Almost half of all children with epilepsy with myoclonic absences have some degree of learning disability before the start of their seizures.
+Of the remainder, a further half will develop learning disabilities and behavioural problems after their seizures start.

-Treatment is often difficult, as seizures may not respond to anti-epileptic drugs (AED’s).
-Commonly used drugs include sodium valproate (Epilim), ethosuximide (Zarontin) and lamotrigine (Lamictal).
-A combination of lamotrigine and sodium valproate or ethosuximide and sodium valproate are often more effective than a single drug.
-Another antiepileptic drug, clobazam (Frisium) may also be helpful.
+Treatment is often difficult, as seizures may not respond to epilepsy medicines.
+Commonly used epilepsy medicines include sodium valproate (Epilim), ethosuximide (Zarontin) and lamotrigine (Lamictal).
+A combination of lamotrigine and sodium valproate, or ethosuximide and sodium valproate, is often more effective than a single drug.
+Another epilepsy medicine, clobazam (Frisium) may also be helpful.

 Epilepsy with myoclonic absences has a variable but often poor prognosis, with over half of all children continuing to have seizures into adulthood.
-Children whose seizures don’t respond well to treatment are at particular risk of developing other seizure types, and there is some evidence that these children are also most at risk of developing learning and behavioural difficulties.
+Children whose seizures don’t respond well to treatment are at particular risk of developing other seizure types.
+There is some evidence that these children are also most at risk of developing learning and behavioural difficulties.

 Advice and support organisations